 Time is of the essence when you are looking to retarget Facebook audiences.
 If you spend too much time waiting, then you might end up losing the recall factor among the audience, which would not go so well in your favour.

 Retargeting through Facebook ads should ideally happen within 10-15 days after someone visited your site.
-During that period, there has to be several small and subtle rebuttals, so that a regular reminder is provided.
+During that period, there have to be several small and subtle rebuttals, so that a regular reminder is provided.

 You cannot afford to be pushy.
 This will work negatively for you, and the customer might just grow sick of it.
 An important tip here is though about half of all web traffic is generated through mobile devices; only 20 percent of transactions take place on mobile devices.